Lucas Perri: Lyon

 On 5 January 2024, Perri signed for Ligue 1 club Lyon on a contract until 30 June 2028.
 Botafogo received a transfer fee of €3.25 million, in addition to a sell-on clause of 50%.

 Perri was back-up to veteran Anthony Lopes in the league season, and made his debut on 7 February 2024 in the last 16 of the Coupe de France, a 2–1 home win over Lille.
 He remained in goal for the rest of the cup run, which ended with a 2–1 loss to Paris Saint-Germain in the final.
 During the start of the 2024–25 season, Perri was promoted to first-choice goalkeeper, succeeding Lopes, who was demoted to third-choice goalkeeper under Rémy Descamps.

 Leeds United

 On 26 July 2025, Perri reached an agreement to leave Lyon and join newly promoted Premier League side Leeds United.
 According to the French media, the total deal was worth approximately €15 million (R$97.5 million at the exchange rate of the day), including bonuses.

+On 5 April 2026, in the FA Cup Quarter-Finals, Perri saved two penalty kicks in a penalty shootout against West Ham to help Leeds United advance to the FA Cup Semi-Finals at Wembley Stadium for the first time since 1987.